16pj/Expenseapp/updates.md

-appearance has the core functionalities appearance is merged with testlist1 and testlist2 appearance needs bug fixing and additional features appearance beta version is ready.
+appearance has the core functionalities appearance is merged with testlist1 and testlist2 appearance needs code optimization, bug fixing and additional features appearance beta version is ready.